vmnog/AutoAcceptClient/README.md

 - Download the zip
 - Unzip it
 - Install Python https://www.python.org/downloads/
-- Copy the directory of the folder you unziped (REMEMBER TO GO INSIDE THE SRC FOLDER) Something like this "(C:\Users\VMNogueira\Desktop\AutoAcceptClient-master\src)"
+- Copy the directory of the folder you unziped (REMEMBER TO GO INSIDE THE <strong>SRC</strong> FOLDER) Something like this "(C:\Users\VMNogueira\Desktop\AutoAcceptClient-master\src)"
 - Open Command Prompt
 - type: